hupkit/hupkit/README.md

 not to replace already sufficient functionality.
 Creating an issue is easier with the web interface then using a limited CLI application.*

-**Support for other adapters like BitBucket or GitLab will only ever happen once all adapters support the same level of functionality and stability and performance is not negatively affected.**
+**Support for other adapters, like BitBucket or GitLab will only ever happen once all adapters support the same level of functionality and stability and performance is not negatively affected.**

-### Rejected feature requests

-If you have some special requirements that are outside the scope of HubKit it's properly better to "source fork" this repository and adjust it to your own needs (*don't forget to change the name or indicate your providing a modified version.
-To prevent confusion.*).
-But always keep the original credits!

-*A source fork is nothing more then Git cloning the repository and then creating a new (GitHub) repository, rather then using the "Fork button".*

 ## License